Sensory Play Activities: Jelly Play

-With our children we need to structure activities and introduce novelty in a planned way.
-After many years as a special school teacher I know how engaging and beneficial learning through play can be.
+With our children, we need to structure activities and introduce novelty in a planned way.
+After many years as a special school teacher, I know how engaging and beneficial learning through play can be.
 To get the most out of this it can’t be a free for all.
-I like to have a few but limited number of containers and utensils for them to choose and use.
-This allows for lots of collaborative play and turn taking but without anyone going without.
+I like to have a few but a limited number of containers and utensils for them to choose from and use.
+This allows for lots of collaborative play and turn-taking but without anyone going without.

-In the Gelli play sensory activity I put the Gelli in our old baby bath in the tough tray.
-We had a few old tupperware containers of different sizes and some wooden spoons and a ladle.
+In the Gelli play sensory activity I put the Gelli in our old baby bath in the tuff tray.
+We had a few old Tupperware containers of different sizes and some wooden spoons and a ladle.

 I initially mixed the sachet with a couple of litres of water.
 This was quite solid and I slowly added more water as they played.